eye-division/eyegallery/_gallery/_defaults.md

 _comments:
   title: Gallery title
   permalink: Be careful editing this
+  display_image: Show the featured image at the top of the gallery
+  display_title: Show the title at the top of the page
   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
   image_description_markdown: Might only be shown in the close up of an image
+  thumb_crop: Crop thumbnail images to a consistent size
   archive: Not used yet!
   frontpage: Show this gallery on the homepage
   homepage_description_markdown: Text used on homepage if shown